Skip to content

 This will link well to our Geography topic.
 We will look at a range of biomes and those that are present in Africa.
 We will study the River Nile and see just how important this was to Egyptians many years ago.

 In Art, we will learn a range of skills.
 Starting by learning how to sketch artefacts using shading techniques.
 We will then build up to using clay to join slips of clay together to create our desires piece.
-We will finally paint the amulet to create a realistic design.
+We will use this to create our own amulet as well as a clay model or a sarcophagus.

 Memorable Experience

-We will have a drama group called ‘Past Presents’ in to help us find out what life was like in the Egyptian period.
+We will have a drama group called ‘Past Productions’ in to help us find out what life was like in the Egyptian period.

 In this exciting unit, we will be learning all about Earth and Space!
 There will be opportunity to conduct research on different planets within our solar system, find out more about the orbit of the Moon, Earth and the Sun.
 Understanding how night and day occur, why seasons happen and where the days, months and years come from.
 This is a large Science unit that is specific to year 5 and 6.